weston-bailey/webpack-html-template/README.md

 # 📦 Webpack-Babel Vanilla Html Boilerplate

 This is template code to serve up a vanilla html website using node.js and webpack and babel.
 The advantage being modules and all nodejs features are easily supported and are transpiled to vanilla js.

-Express is used to serve the static build files.
+It is possible to either build a SPA or use multiple html files.

 ## Getting started